dsv-su/upload/README.md

 to their created links.
 Once a link has been created, anyone with the link can upload a single file to the system, which will then be made available to the user who created the link.

-There is no provision for making uploaded files available to other users within the system, the only user able to access an uploaded file is the one who created the link.
+There is no provision for making uploaded files available to other users within the system.
+The only user able to access an uploaded file is the one who created the link.

 A link will accept exactly one upload.
 Once a file has been successfully saved by the system, that link will no longer accept uploads.